poyynt/for_educational_purposes/README.md

 #### Usage
 Run any of the `action_*.py` files and use them.
 Individual documentation is provided as docstrings in each file.

+#### Contributing
+The `Watchdog` class provides an easy-to-use interface for interacting with courses.
+Any proposed new actions should only use instances of `Watchdog`, and therefore only need to provide a check function and a callback.
+Define utility functions in `utils.py` so they can be used by others as well.
+As an example, see `action_beep.py`.